Traffic reports

 Cacheable.
 Can be stored after an initial request for faster future delivery.

 Non-cacheable.
-Can't be stored (identified as "no-store" or have a 0 TTL) and always trigger an origin request. -
+Can't be stored (identified as "no-store" or have a 0 TTL) and always triggers an origin request. -

 Response Codes.
 HTTP response codes from your origin to edge servers.